 Each class begins with a short mindfulness meditation.
-This is a natural because I taught meditation for many years.
+I trained in meditation and taught it for many years.
 It has informed my path as an artist.
-It's helpful to make a break from the busy day and focuses the mind in the present moment.
+It's helpful to make a break from the busy day and focus the mind in the present moment.
 People come to feel the difference in the quality of their work after meditating.

 “Pottery Making on the Wheel” (Class limited to six)